Times have sure changed!

 - Admin Hardware and Software solutions (up to $2,500/year)

 - Commercial Licenses and Business Permits (cost varies)

 - Equipment Costs (approx $50,000 for a fully equipped gym)

 - Legal and Insurance ($200/hr up to $15,000.00)

 - Marketing, Sales, and Advertising (varying recurring costs)

 - Payroll (dependant on payment structure and staff number)

 As a business owner, you are no longer self-employed but rather employed by the company you are running.

 That means you are back to a fixed monthly income, albeit one you can determine.

-That’s why fitness business owners, such as health club owners, net the highest average annual income of any other fitness professional, clocking in at $82,514/year.
+That’s why fitness business owners, such as health club owners, net among the highest avg. annual income of any other fitness professional, clocking in at $82,514.00 per year.